epquito/To-do-list-Assesment/README.md

 ```
-# Within the same main.tf file you also need to create a Iam role/policy and attach it to your EC2 instance to give it full access to S3 buckets
+# Within the same main.tf file, you also need to create an IAM role/policy and attach it to your EC2 instance to give it full access to S3 buckets.

  ```bash
 # Define the IAM Role